jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       - category: Leader
         amount: $50,000
         benefits: >-
-          * Customized event tickets package with specially designed table and complimentary champagne.
+          * Customized event tickets package with specially designated table and complimentary champagne.

           * Company name to be added to the donor wall.
 Contact info@bwaf.org